 You can keep up to date with the latest developments and updates from the team by joining our mailing list here.
 In addition to our Automated Vehicles hub, we also produce regular content on our e-scooters hub.
 How, if at all, to permit and effectively regulate the use of e-scooters in public has taken on particular significance since the COVID-19 pandemic.
 On 1 July 2020, the Government set out the changes in the law required for escooter trials, via the Electric Scooter Trials and Traffic Signs (Coronavirus) Regulations and General Directions 2020.
 Their road use is currently limited to authorised hire schemes only, and it appears the insurance arrangements require fleet-level motor insurance, rather than cover by way of individual policies.
 Privately bought and owned e-scooters currently remain illegal for road use.

-On demand training content covering the whiplash reforms is now available to view on BLM Player, where you can register for an account.
+On demand training content covering the whiplash reforms and the Law Commissions' report on Automated Vehicles is now available to view on BLM Player, where you can register for an account.

 Related expertise: Global, Catastrophic Injury